Post

 Recommendation question

 This is the core question that will be the primary way you measure your score.
-Typically a survey will ask for a score of 1 - 10, but other scales, such as smiley faces, work as well.
+Typically a survey will ask for a score of 1 - 10, but other scales, such as smiley faces, work equally well.

 Reason for your score